Policies and funding

 For full details of the process of applying for a place at RNIB Three Spires Academy, please visit our Admissions Webpage.

 Download the word version of our admissions policy (word, 201 KB)

 Download the Word version of our attendance policy (Word, 174 KB).

 We aim to provide a caring and friendly environment so that every child can reach her/his full potential.
 We encourage everyone at Three Spires, children and adults, to be polite, kind and helpful and to show respect for other people and their property.
 We reinforce these values through praise, encouragement and recognition of achievement.
 Bullying at Three Spires is very rare, but the strategies we use to support all pupils are detailed in our anti-bullying policy.

 Download RNIB Three Spires behaviour policy (word,206KB).

 The safety and protection of children attending Three Spires is our key priority.
-We follow the local Coventry City Council ‘Safeguarding Children’ procedures and our Safeguarding policy is developed in close cooperation with the Local Authority.
+We follow the local Coventry City Council ‘Safeguarding Children’ procedures and our Child Protection and Safeguarding policy is developed in close cooperation with the Local Authority.
 Our school is committed to ensuring everything is done to provide Early Help as soon as it is needed.
 We also follow RNIB group safeguarding policies as labelled below.